 You’re on the blog of PMYB, the influencer marketing agency that disrupted the influencer marketing industry through our scientific, data-driven approach to identifying effective influencers.
-We design, implement and execute influencer strategies for the world’s biggest brands, including TikTok, The National Lottery Good Causes and boohooMAN.
+We design, implement and execute influencer strategies for the world’s biggest brands, including TikTok, boohooMAN and Hilton.
 We also provide marketers with valuable influencer marketing insights and news of social media developments.
 In this article, we detail how Daniel Wellington transformed into a million dollar company through influencer marketing.

 Daniel Wellington’s Success Story